jordanharris/primeNumberTable/README.md

 2.)
 CD to the directory and run npm install

-View from your browser
+View from your browser:
-3.)
+1.)
 From the command line, run "npm start"
-4.)
+2.)
 Navigate to localhost:3000 and enter in the # of Prime Numbers you'd like to build your multiplication table with.
-5.)
+3.)
 Continue to change the # of Prime Numbers to alter the table.

-View from terminal
+View from terminal:
-3.)
+1.)
 From the command line, run "node primeNumber.js 10".
-4.)
+2.)
 The number 10 from the step above is interchangeable with any number.
 If you leave "10" blank, the program defaults to 10.
 Any string, -number, null, undefined, or etc will default to 10.
-5.)
+3.)
 Continue to change the "10" to any number to alter the table size.